DominicBarry/Leeds-Cycle-Patterns-Analysis/README.md

 ![ERD Diagram for Leeds Cycling Analysis](visualizations/ERD-diagram.png)

-The underlying data was sourced from <a href="https://datamillnorth.org/dataset/e1dmk/leeds-annual-cycle-growth" target="_blank">Data Mill North</a> and the steps taken to clean and check for quality control prior for analysis in Tableau can be found <a href="documentation/data-prep-summary.md">here</a>.
+The underlying data was sourced from <a href="https://datamillnorth.org/dataset/e1dmk/leeds-annual-cycle-growth" target="_blank">Data Mill North</a> and the steps taken to clean and check for quality control prior for analysis in Tableau can be found [here](documentation/data-prep-summary.md).

 ## Methodology

-xxx
+- Data cleaning & preparation as detailed here [here](documentation/data-prep-summary.md)

 ## Key findings